mikf/gallery-dl/docs/configuration.rst

     * Select `Network` -> `XHR`
     * Open a gallery page
-    * Select the last `Network` entry and copy its ``crt`` value
+    * Select the last `Network` entry and copy its ``crt`` value Note

-    Note: You will also need your browser's `user-agent <extractor.*.user-agent_>`__
+    You will also need your browser's
+    `user-agent <extractor.*.user-agent_>`__